 As a teenager I wanted to be a midwife and was fascinated by pregnancy and birth.
 I was so excited to have two baby cousins to nurture and this cemented my desire to have a career in this field.

 With a slight side step and change of plan I went to Norland and trained as a nanny.
 During my training I was very lucky to do a placement at Queen Charlotte’s for six weeks.
-I saw births including vaginal, assisted and caesareans and loved every minute of my time there.
+I saw births including physiological, assisted and caesareans and loved every minute of my time there.

 My plan was to nanny for a few years and then train as a midwife.
 So, when I started my second nanny job with one small baby I thought I would stay a couple of years and move onto something different.